vuestorefront/vue-storefront/docs/guide/modules/introduction.md

 ## Extending and overriding Vue Storefront Modules

-You can extend and modify all parts of any of Vue Storefront modules before it's registration with a new `VueStorefrontModule` object that will be merged into the currently existing one.
+You can extend and modify all parts of any of Vue Storefront modules before its registration with a new `VueStorefrontModule` object that will be merged into the currently existing one.
 Their configs will be deep merged and conflicting leafs will be overwritten.

 Let's see an example and assume we have module `Example` that we want to extend with module `extendedExample`.
 To do this we just need to use `VueStorefrontModule.extend()` method on `Example` module before it's registration inside `src/modules/index.ts`.
 The syntax for this purpose is extremely simple.